NetApp/harvest/cmd/exporters/prometheus/README.md

 HTTP service discovery is the more flexible of the two.
 It is also less error-prone, and easier to manage.
 Combined with the port_range configuration described above, SD is the least effort to configure Prometheus and the easiest way to keep both Harvest and Prometheus in sync.

+**NOTE** HTTP service discovery does not work with Docker yet.
+With Docker, you will need to list each poller individually or if possible, use the [Docker Compose](https://github.com/NetApp/harvest/tree/main/docker) workflow that uses file service discovery to achieve a similar ease-of-use as HTTP service discovery.

 See the [example](#prometheus-http-service-discovery-and-port-range) below for how to use HTTP SD and port_range to significantly simplify your Harvest config.

 ### Prometheus HTTP Service Discovery